SchoemanClaudia/fetchfield/README.md

 ### Content

 -   The icons throughout site were taken from [Font Awesome](https://fontawesome.com/)
--   The favicon and logo icon, Ireland map and footer details was taken from [Adobe Stock](https://stock.adobe.com/).
+-   The favicon and logo icon, Ireland map and footer details were taken from [Adobe Stock](https://stock.adobe.com/).
 Creative Cloud software was used for the changes to elements to suit site branding.
 -   The Love Running project walkthrough code assisted with certain navigation and flex functionalities.

 ### Media

-- All images throughout site was taken from [Pexels](https://www.pexels.com/)
+- All images throughout site were taken from [Pexels](https://www.pexels.com/)